ChristopherWLopez/401-reading-notes/class-2-reading.md

 ## Express is “unopinionated.”
 What does that mean?

-This meand that there is many different ways to solve problems or to piece together components to solve said problem.
+This means that there is many different ways to solve problems or to piece together components to solve said problem.
 The means that it is alittle more flexible to handle a speicific problem based on the situation.

 ## What is a module and why is modularity useful to us as developers?